Tens of thousands without power after 6.4 magnitude earthquake strikes Northern California

-A 6.4 magnitude earthquake struck Northern California's Eureka area early Tuesday, according to the US Geological Survey, shaking people from their sleep, leaving thousands without electricity and damaging at least one bridge.
+A 6.4 magnitude earthquake struck Northern California's Eureka area early Tuesday, the US Geological Survey said, injuring at least two people, drawing reports of damage to roads and homes, shaking residents from their sleep and leaving tens of thousands without electricity.

-The quake, striking at 2:34 a.m.
-PT, was centered in the Pacific just off the coast, about 7.5 miles from the Humboldt County city of Ferndale, the survey said.
-That's about a 20-mile drive southwest of Eureka and a 280-mile drive northwest of Sacramento.
+The epicenter of the quake, which struck at 2:34 a.m.
+PT, was in the Pacific about 15 miles from Fortuna, a city of about 12,000 people in Humboldt County, part of California's forested Redwood Coast.
+Fortuna is near Eureka and about a 280-mile drive northwest of Sacramento.

+More than three dozen smaller quakes -- as powerful as a 4.6 magnitude -- struck the area afterward, the survey reported.
+Tuesday's temblor comes a year after a 6.2 magnitude quake struck just off Humboldt County's Cape Mendocino on December 20, 2021, and caused minor damage to buildings in the area.

 LIVE UPDATES: Earthquake shakes Northern California